-The information provided in these financial statements and notes thereto is as at December 31, 2023 and 2022, or for the years ended December 31, 2023 and 2022, as applicable.
+The information provided in these financial statements and notes thereto is as at December 31, 2024 and 2023.

 3. Summary of Material Accounting Policies

 These financial statements have been prepared in compliance with IFRS Accounting Standards.
 The material accounting policies of the Funds, which are investment entities, are as follows: